marcinsiedlik/auto_localized/packages/auto_localized/README.md

 ***Note:** no need for adding `flutter_localizations` dependency: `auto_localized` does it for you.*

-If you store your translation json files outside of `lib` folder (which you should), example structure:
+If you store your translations files outside of `lib` folder (which you should), example structure:
 ```
 lang/
-├── en.json
+├── en.yaml
 ├── pl.json
 └── sk.json
 lib/